 Payments are due as established by the monthly payment plan agreement.
-Students must make their payments on or before the set due dates or they will be charged a late payment fee.
+Payments must be made on or before the set due dates or late payment fees will apply.
 If circumstances are such that payments cannot be made by the scheduled date, it is critical that the student contacts the Office of Student Accounts to make special payment arrangements.
 These arrangements must be agreed to in writing between the student and the Office of Student Accounts no later than one week prior to the payment due date.
 An account that is not current will result in: